DavidAdler1/DavidAdler1.github.io/README.md

 ### Risks and Challenges
-- Challenge: Integrating the frontend with the backend and ensuring smooth data flow.
+- Challenge: Integrating the front and backend and ensuring smooth data flow.
 - Solution: Used the MVC pattern to separate concerns and tested functionality frequently.

-- Challenge: Managing user sessions and cart persistence, ensuring the cart remains intact even after page refreshes.
+- Challenge: Manage user sessions and cart persistence, ensuring the cart remains intact even after the page refreshes.
 - Solution: Implemented cookie-based cart management using the CartService and session handling for user authentication.

 - Challenge: Managing time constraints while interacting with issues that persist as development continues.